Setting the Scene

-Problems of the type described above began to be reported in significant numbers in the early 1990s after the disappearance of ‘two star’ leaded petrol.
+Operating problems with historic vehicles after the disappearance of ‘two star’ leaded petrol began to be reported in significant numbers in the early 1990s.
 Some believed that higher octane ‘four star’ petrol could not be safely used in older low compression engines, resulting in some enthusiasm for the addition of kerosene to petrol for use in historic cars, in order to reduce octane quality.
 This line of argument has been overturned, and in fact it is now generally accepted that while ‘excessive’ octane quality might be a waste of money, it is not harmful in low compression engines.
 The alternative view, that the greatly increased volatility of modern petrol is to blame for operating problems in older engines, is widely accepted.
-This aspect of modern fuels has been brought into focus again recently over the issue of addition of ethanol to petrol under the EU renewable fuels directive.
-Ethanol addition increases volatility, so any problems associated with high fuel volatility are likely to be exacerbated with fuels containing ethanol.

 However, the high ‘back end’ boiling temperatures associated with kerosene should not be overlooked.
 Problems can arise in engines not adapted specially to burn kerosene-based fuels (eg tractors designed to run on TVO).
 Use of petrol containing significant amounts of kerosene may result in incomplete combustion, since a fuel which has not completely evaporated will not burn.
 Any unburned material will find its way into the sump where it will dilute the lubricating oil.
 A significant amount of diluent derived from kerosene addition in the lubricating oil would run the risk of lubrication problems, with consequent increased wear of bearing surfaces.
 The use of kerosene (TVO) blends in historic agricultural tractors has been cited as a reason to support the use of similar fuels in historic vehicles, particularly as some of these machines use car-derived engines.
 However, in order for these machines to burn kerosene-blend fuels efficiently, a special vaporising inlet manifold was used on the tractor version, to ensure that complete combustion occurred, without the risk of oil dilution.
 The same engine in a passenger car, if operated on kerosene-blend fuels, will not be so well suited to these blends.

-- careful routing of fuel feed lines away from sources of heat en route from the tank to the carburettor(s)
+- Careful routing of fuel feed lines away from sources of heat from the tank to the carburettor(s)

 These suggestions will be of most value in engines where the inlet manifold and the exhaust manifold lie on the same side of the engine.
 Engines where carburettors and exhaust are on opposite sides of the cylinder head tend to be much less affected by volatility related problems.